yafred/chess-explorer-go/README.md

 # Tool to explore chess openings

+## What is it ?

+An opening explorer allows you to browse games move by move.

+## Why is this one different ?

+  * The database is on your machine
+  * You can filter games from multiple users (handy if you play on different sites)

 ## Important for windows users

 If you follow the procedure described in the Quick start, your antivirus (like Windows Defender) may report a virus (Trojan:Script/Wacatac.B!ml)